MohamadSabha/Prototype-self-driving-car-based-on-image-processing-using-Haar-Cascade-Classifier/README.md

 4- If the detected object is a traffic light:

-   Complete moving if the light is green
+  • Complete moving if the light is green.
-   Stop till the light will change to green as long as the light   is red
+  • Stop till the light will change to green as long as the light is red.

 5- The robot will stop immediately if there’s an obstacle Infront of it using the infrared sensor.